 - strong quakes can cause buildings to move-off their foundations and collapse.

 You can insure your Mexican property and its contents against natural disasters, including earthquake damage—and better policies also cover the costs of temporary alternative accommodation if your home becomes uninhabitable.

 If you already have a home cover insurance policy, double-check the renewal date and that the policy specifically covers your home for earthquake damage, as not all policies are comprehensive.
 You can learn about protecting your house and its contents on our detailed guide to insuring your home in Mexico.

 Some forethought and planning around your home situations can make a material difference when a strong earthquake strikes.
 Most earthquake-related injuries and casualties occur when people fall trying to run during the shaking; are hit by falling objects or debris; and/or when they are struck by collapsing walls or buildings.
 Considering how your habitat is furnished and arranged, and what impact an earthquake would have on the objects inside of it, can help you to mitigate damage and injury.

-Water Heaters: Most water heaters in Mexico are gas-fired.
-Your water heater should be securely strapped to a strong wall using appropriate brackets.
+Most water heaters in Mexico are gas-fired.
+Your water heater should be securely strapped to a strong load-bearing wall using appropriate brackets.
 Ensure you know how to switch-off the gas and water supplies.
-If you are (re)installing your home’s water heater, consider using flexible gas piping instead of metal pipe.
+If you are (re)installing your home’s water heater, consider using modern flexible gas piping instead of metal pipe.

 Mexico in your inbox